aryella-lacerda/react-native-accessibility-engine/README.md

 ## Proposing a new rule

-Take a look at at the [contributing]() docs to learn how to setup the project and take a look at our style guide.
-Once that's done, create your own branch off of `main` and get to work. 💪

-Go into the `src/rules` directory and create a folder named _with the ID of your rule_.
+Just clone the project, create your own branch off of `main` and get to work. 💪 Go into the `src/rules` directory and create a folder named _with the ID of your rule_.
 Inside this folder, create two files:

 - index.ts (make sure the rule object is the default export)
 - index.test.tsx